 Yeast Infection Causes: These infections can occur with no clear trigger, but they are often the result of taking antibiotics, which kill the natural bacteria in your body, and hormone fluctuations due to pregnancy or breastfeeding.
 They can also be triggered by douches and sprays that disrupt the natural order of things, vagina-wise.
 Women with diabetes or a weakened immune system may also experience more frequent yeast infections because their bodies have a harder time maintaining that balance.

-Yeast infections are not contagious, and they are not considered a sexually transmitted disease.
-However, sex can cause a yeast infection when your own vaginal balance shifts in response to your partner’s genital chemistry.
+A vaginal yeast infection is not contagious, and it is also not considered a sexually transmitted infection.
+However, sexual intercourse can cause a yeast infection when your own vaginal balance shifts in response to your partner’s genital chemistry.

 Bacterial Vaginosis (BV)

 Your vagina is home to lots of different types of bacteria, which is normal and healthy.
-BV occurs when the bad bacteria outweighs the good, upsetting the PH balance in your vagina.
-Lactobacillus -- the good bacteria – is more acidic than other bacteria, which allows it to keep the others in check.
+This includes the "good bacteria" and the "bad bacteria".
+BV is a bacterial infection that occurs when the bad bacteria outweighs the good, upsetting the balance in your vagina.
+Lactobacillus -- the good bacteria – is more acidic than other harmful bacteria, which allows it to keep the others in check.
 But if your lactobacillus levels get too low, the bad bacteria (gardnerella vaginalis) can flourish causing BV.

-Symptoms: Many women who contract this infection experience no symptoms at all, or the symptoms are so mild that they can be easily ignored.
-The most common noticeable symptom is a thin vaginal discharge that may smell fishy, especially after sex, and can be green or dull gray.
-Some people also experience itching and irritation.
+Symptoms: Many women who contract this vaginal infection experience no symptoms at all, or the symptoms are so mild that they can be easily ignored.
+The most noticeable and common symptom is a thin vaginal discharge that may smell fishy, especially after sex, and can be green or dull gray.
+Some people also experience vaginal itching and irritation.

 BV is not a sexually transmitted disease.
-However, it may be triggered by sex with one or more partners by causing changes in your own vaginal PH balance that allows the bad bacteria to take over.
+However, it may be triggered by sexual activity with one or more partners by causing changes in your own vaginal balance that allows the bad bacteria to take over.

 Both of these conditions are easily treatable.
-If you suspect you have one or possibly think you have BV and yeast infection at the same time, talk to your doctor about the best course of action.
-They may recommend boric acid for bacterial vaginosis and yeast infections.
+If you suspect you have one or possibly think you have BV and a yeast infection at the same time, talk to your doctor about the best course of action.